AjayKrishnaaRameshA/spring_data_jpa_with_freemarker/README.md

 9. add data.sql and schema.sql files in resources
 10. run the application you will see the list of records in UI

-11. for crud and custom queries follow the tutorial video
+11. perform all the CRUD operations and add the methods in controller